-Journal articles are delivered via email in PDF format.
-To retrieve an article, log in to your ILLiad account and click on View Electronically Received Articles.
+Journal articles and book chapters are delivered to your ILLiad account in PDF format.
+To retrieve a PDF, log in to your ILLiad account and click on View Electronically Received Articles.

 The ILL office cannot predict the location or availability of an item; therefore, we cannot guarantee a specific delivery time.
 Patrons are encouraged to submit requests well in advance of deadlines.

 All due dates are determined by the lending library.
 Georgetown University ILL users must adhere to the lending library's conditions for use and return materials on time.
 Renewals are granted at the discretion of the lending library, not the Georgetown ILL Office.
 A request for renewal must be made in advance of the original due date; if an ILL item is already overdue, renewal is not possible.

 To request a renewal, click on the View/Renew Checked Out Items option in your ILLiad account.
 Most libraries will grant an automatic three-day grace period, and if the lending library grants a longer extension, we will contact you via email with a new due date.
 If the lending library does not grant a renewal, you should assume that the book is due back on the last day of that three-day grace period.
 It is the patron's responsibility to follow up with the ILL office about renewal requests.

 Late fees of $1.00 per day are assessed to each overdue ILL item until materials are returned.
 Payment for fines can be made in person at the Circulation Desk on the third floor of Lauinger Library.
 The patron borrowing the item is responsible for its safe return.
 In the event that an item is lost or damaged, the borrower is responsible for its replacement costs.